microsoft/xlang/design_notes/XDN05 - xlang Binary Interface.md

 avoiding the rest of the COM standard, including concepts such as apartments, monikers and marshalling.
 These constructs are tightly bound to the Windows platform and so have little use in the xlang project.
-Likewise, xlang is explicitly avoiding Windows technologies that build on COM such as DCOM, MTS, COM+, ActiveX and the Windows Runtime.
-Windows Runtime is an inspiration for xlang, but remains a separate implementation.
+Likewise, xlang is explicitly avoiding Windows technologies that build on COM such as DCOM, MTS, COM+ and ActiveX.
+Windows Runtime is the core inspiration for xlang and is expected to interoperate with xlang on Windows.
+However, ABI compatibility with WinRT is explicitly _not_ a goal for the xlang project.

 ## IUnknown